 What you will need

-- Park vehicle on level ground.
+- Park the vehicle on level ground.
 Turn off the engine and set the parking brakes.

 - Go to the windshield and move the wiper arm up.

-- Turn the wiper arm 90 degrees to expose the locking tab at the bottom.
+- Turn the wiper arm to ninety degrees to expose the locking tab at the bottom.

 - Slide down the wiper and remove it from the arm.

 - Install the new wiper arm in reverse order.
-Make sure to press the new wiper in until it locks on the arm.
+Press the new wiper in until it locks on the arm.

-Changing the windshield wipers on a Subaru is easy and takes less than 20 minutes.
+Changing the windshield wipers on a Subaru is easy and takes less than twenty minutes.